Enjoy a rejuvenating walk surrounded by nature

 - Equipment: make sure to wear walking shoes.

-Important: it is compulsory to wear a face mask (from the age of 12) everywhere on the Domain, except on the Walking trail, where it is only compulsory in crowded or busy areas.
+Important information: wearing a face mask is compulsory (from the age of 12) inside all vehicles and in crowded areas (as indicated by the signs).
 We request that all visitors over 12 bring their face mask when visiting the Domain or purchase one on site. ⚠️

 - PRM: the Walking Trail is not accessible to persons with reduced mobility.
 The Domain organizes special PRM visits with the Safari-bus on set dates (reservation required).
 More information on our PRM page.